 - Alternative strategies or holistic methods of coping with anxiety have not been established

-- Taking the drug for purposes other than the condition for which it was prescribed (for insomnia, general anxiety relief, or to help with feelings of depression.)
+- Taking the drug for purposes other than the condition for which it was prescribed – insomnia, general anxiety relief, or to help with feelings of depression.

-Klonopin abuse of any of kind, such as these varied uses, can easily result in tolerance build up, requiring increased amounts of the drug.
+Klonopin abuse of any of kind can quickly result in tolerance build up, requiring increased amounts of the drug.
 Additionally, Klonopin has the potential to induce feelings of euphoria.
-Using prescription drugs to stimulate a pleasure response quickly increases cravings for the drug, thus making Klonopin a habit-forming drug.
+Using prescription drugs to stimulate a pleasure response quickly increases cravings, thus making Klonopin a habit-forming drug.
 It is important to address a drug or alcohol problem as soon as it comes to light.
 If someone you know is abusing their medication, the programs available for Klonopin addiction treatment at Restore Drug Treatment Center can help them stop using.

 Klonopin use can cause acute impairment, which looks similar to intoxication caused by alcohol.
 A person who abuses Klonopin will commonly exhibit some of the following behaviors:

 In severe cases, when Klonopin is used in excess or in combination with alcohol it can lead to a fatal overdose due your brain’s respiratory control center failing to signal enough oxygen to reach the brain.
 The majority of benzodiazepine overdose deaths are unintentional.